kyab/mruby-arduino/README.md

 mruby-arduino is mrbgem which wraps and add Arduino library functions to mruby.

-This mrbgem is intended to use with Arduino compatible board "chipKIT Max32" from Digilent Inc with their IDE named "MPIDE", but should work with any Arduino compatible environment(but your board should have enough RAM, say around 90kb, to run mruby).
+This mrbgem is currently intended to use with Arduino compatible board "chipKIT Max32" from Digilent Inc., with their IDE named "MPIDE", but should work with any Arduino compatible environment.
+(Notice: Your board should have enough RAM, say around 90kb, to run mruby).

+chipKIT Max32:
 http://www.digilentinc.com/Products/Detail.cfm?NavPath=2,892,894&Prod=CHIPKIT-MAX32

 How to use